Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Me + My Team

-• Two Data Engineers — Product Market Fit through product telemetry and business metrics
+• Data Engineers x2 — Product telemetry & insights

 Internal Stakeholders